AdelKS/LinuxGamingGuide/README.md

 OBS_USE_EGL=1 com.obsproject.Studio
 ```
 where `com.obsproject.Studio` is the name of the `obs-studio` executable, installed through flatpak, it may have another name in your specific distro.

+**Some open Issues I have been having**
+- __Network Error on Twitch:__ Lately I've been getting network error on twitch when I switch between video sources (Desktop to Overwatch), I couldn't get help on it and I still can't figure out what the issue is...
+If you have any ideas please reach out!
+- __Decoding crashes__: Viewers on windows reporting that their decoder is crashing when watching my stream, I have no idea why.
+I think it's an FFMPEG-VAAPI thing.

 ### Stream only the game sounds